psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 When the cluster is at full capacity and there are jobs in the queue, Condor will evaluate whether any queued job's priority exceeds that of any of the jobs that are currently running.
-If this is the case, Condor will politely ask the running job to quit within an hour; if the job takes longer, then it will be forcefully quit by Condor.
+If this is the case, Condor will politely ask the running job to quit.
 When resources become available again, Condor will restart the job.

-.. todo:: prioritization of jobs; current situation?

 Checkpointing
 =============